 AIS-Salzburg accepts students who (a) have above-average grade proven by official transcripts, (b) have strong average grade results in mathematics and English language courses, (c) can show evidence of strong study habits and motivation to achieve, (d) can demonstrate significant involvement in extracurricular activity, (e) strongly desire to attend an international student body, and (f) have clear goals for university study following graduation.
 More particularly, students whose native language is not English, must also prove minimum proficiencies in English as follows: Grade 7-8—A2 to B1; Grade 9—B1 or higher; grade 10—B2 or higher; and grades 11 and 12—C1.

 How much are tuition and fees for a school year at AIS-Salzburg?

-For a complete breakdown of tuition and fees, click the button below
+For a complete breakdown of tuition and fees, click here.

 What nationalities compose the student body in a typical school year at AIS-Salzburg?